tethyrplays/tethyrplays/campaign/2021-lmop-with-dm-nicole.md

 **Short Rest:** The party takes a short rest for Gar to recover from his injuries and Asher to regain his spell slots.

-**Next Session:** Thursday, March 4.
-Payment to DM is due on Wednesday, March 3.
+**Next Session:** Payment to DM is due on Wednesday, March 3.
 See Discord for details.

 **!!!**
 - Players must keep track of loot distribution and update their own character sheet accordingly.